 21-29 Decreases 0.1 point per position

-10. For any rider, 15 years old or older to be championship eligible he/she must accrue checker credits equal to at least 50% of the events they ride during a season.
+For any non-junior rider, 13 years old or older to be championship eligible he/she must accrue checker credits equal to at least 50% of the events they ride during a season.
+A young or inexperienced checker will be paired with an experienced, adult checker.
 At a buddy check trial, all competitors are considered as checkers.